-- 1. Remove the split pin (A) by pulling it using pliers.
-Then remove the latch bearing (B) and the pin (C). - 2.
-Turn the handle counter clock wise one turn to increase pressure.
-To reduce the pressure, when installing a new gasket for example, turn clock wise. - 3.
-Re-install the pin (C), the latch bearing (B) and the split pin (A) onto the handle rod.
+- 1. Remove the split pin (H) by pulling it using pliers. - 2.
+Turn the handle one counterclockwise turn to increase pressure.
+To reduce the pressure, when installing a new gasket for example, turn clockwise. - 3.
+Reinstall the pin (H).

 5.1.4 Door alignment